A Mother’s Dream

 Every mother I spoke to dreamt of sending her children to Kindergarten.
 They know that education is the way out of poverty.
 This is why we started building Kindergartens, but it also helps with this challenging time for a little one and her worrying mother.

 Of course, there are many compelling reasons why children need to go to school early – in Darfur many cannot start until 9 or 10, or later.
 Many mothers can only afford to send their eldest son to school.
 If children start education late they have little chance of reaching their full potential.
 Children grow up very early in Darfur with virtually no childhood as survival is something every member of a family has to help with, even little ones.
 Not only do our Kids for Kids’ Kindergartens provide an early education to children, but mothers are no longer forced to tie their children to huts to stop them wandering into the desert.
 Mothers can go about their daily chores knowing not only are their children safe, but they are learning, and from the earliest age possible.
 They are on the path out of poverty.

-The Holiday Season is right around the corner.
-You may have seen our ‘Give a Goat’ holiday gift suggestion, but the idea of donating to Kids for Kids on behalf of a loved one can extend to any of our projects.
-Choose your gift from our Shop https://www.kidsforkids.org.uk/shop/
+You may have seen our ‘Give a Goat’ gift suggestion, but the idea of donating to Kids for Kids on behalf of a loved one for any occasion can extend to any of our projects.
+Choose your gift from our Shop now.

 Please can you help us continue to build Kindergartens, keeping children safe, and giving them the chance every child deserves at a better future?
 You can adopt a whole Kindergarten and give it a name of your choice or help provide educational toys, plant shade and fruit trees outside it or educate a child for a year.
 You choose!
 Please tell your friends about this project and encourage them to donate.
 We have to build more schools as soon as possible.